-After the anthrax scare following 9/11, it's more than likely that more than a few insensitive fans have made at least one inappropriate joke about Rita Skeeter sending prank mail infested with anthrax spores to Hermione (an incident from Goblet of Fire).
+After the anthrax scare following 9/11, it's more than likely that more than a few insensitive fans have made at least one inappropriate joke about Rita Skeeter sending prank mail infested with anthrax spores to Hermione (kind of like that one "curse mail" incident from Goblet of Fire).

 Near the end of Prisoner of Azkaban, while Snape is in a rage about the escape of Sirius Black, Fudge comments to Dumbledore that he seems quite unstable and that the Headmaster should watch out for him.

-In Harry Potter and the Chamber of Secrets, they're trying to figure out who Tom Marvolo Riddle is and why he won an award for Special Services to the School.
+In Harry Potter and the Chamber of Secrets, they're trying to figure out who Tom Marvolo Riddle is and why he won an award for Special Services to the School, and Ron jokes that it is because he killed Moaning Myrtle.
 At the end it is revealed that Tom Marvolo is Lord Voldemort, and he did in fact murder Moaning Myrtle when he opened the Chamber of Secrets.
 It is also shown that he he turned in Hagrid for the murder.
 It is taken Up to Eleven in the penultimate book when it's discovered that he used Myrtle's death to create one of his horcruxes!

 Given how the building had already had a plane crash into it in the past, it probably had this effect on some at the time it was written too.